mvdwetering/yamaha_ynca/README.md

 If the above My button doesn’t work, you can also perform the following steps manually:

-* Go to the "Integration" page in Home Assistant
 * Go to  Settings > Devices & Services.
 * Press the "Add Integration" button
 * Select the "Yamaha (YNCA)" integration from the list